 Ayushi Sinha is a banker by profession and a writer by passion.
 She hopes that her words eventually bring inspiration in someone's life so that they push themselves to their potential.
 This little thought keeps her typing by the night.

-About Involve: Involve envisions a world where students are trusted, informed and empowered so that they can make decisions to become the best version of themselves.
+Involve envisions a world where students are trusted, informed and empowered so that they can make decisions to become the best version of themselves.
 Currently, Involve provides students with opportunities to teach and learn from each other to develop future-ready skills.